joshmiller83/OLS-579-Digital-Portfolio/slidev/slides.md

 I’ve started to recognize how deeply personal leadership is.

-<span class="text-red-700 dark:text-red-400">It's not just what I do—it's how I see myself.</span>
+<span class="text-red-700 dark:text-red-400 font-medium">It's not just what I do—it's how I see myself.</span>

 Letting go of the “doer” identity has helped me start to see the role of “conductor.”
 A *conductor* creates the structure and rhythm that helps others solve problems together.